saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest-introduction.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 XCUITest is a test automation framework used for UI testing of mobile apps and web applications on iOS devices such as iPads and iPhones.
 It is built into Xcode and is Apple's official testing framework for iOS.
-With Sauce Labs, you can easily run your XCUITests on real iOS devices and Simulators <span className="sauceGreen">Beta</span>.
+With Sauce Labs, you can easily run your XCUITests on real iOS devices and Simulators.
 This allows you to quickly and easily test your app on a variety of devices and configurations.

 :::caution Required Minimum Versions
-XCUITest for Simulators is in <span className="sauceGreen">Beta</span> and requires `saucectl` version `0.155.0` or later.
+XCUITest for Simulators is in and requires `saucectl` version `0.155.0` or later.
 If you are using an earlier version, you must upgrade to the latest version.
 :::

 ## What You'll Need